AMDatIMDEA/Pellet_sorter/README.md

-# Pellet Sorter
+# Pellet distributor
-CAD and Arduino/Python code files for the pellet sorter/collector robot
+CAD and Arduino/Python code files for the pellet distributor robot

-A tutorial for using the code is available as a [Notebook](Code/Python/Pellet_sorter_py/Example_using_pellet_sorter.ipynb)
+A tutorial for using the code is available as a [Notebook](Code/Python/Pellet_distributor_py/Example_using_pellet_distributor.ipynb)

 ⚠ All parts are designed to be printed, if possible, according to the specified [Cura settings](Resources/Ultimaker_S5_Cura_Config.curaprofile).
 These include:
 - Horizontal Expansion: -0.1 mm